opentox/opentox.github.com/_posts/2012-05-02-bbrc-and-last-pm-usage.md

           Go to 1.
         2. Yes: You are done, i.e. min_frequency has now a suitable value.

- For [YAML](http://en.wikipedia.org/wiki/YAML) as an easier alternative to RDF output, try requesting the result with H "accept:yaml"_ as curl parameter.
+ For [YAML](http://en.wikipedia.org/wiki/YAML) as an easier alternative to RDF output, try requesting the result with `-H "accept:yaml"` as curl parameter.

 * Review the [list of use cases](http://www.maunz.de/wordpress/opentox/2011/use-case-table-for-fminer) supported by BBRC and LAST-PM.